 Are you a DIY-er?
-If you are, there’s no reason not to get your kid in on the act as well!
-And even if you have TWO LEFT THUMBS (LIKE ME) There’s you don’t need to be a Martha Stewartesque type to get down and dirty as a DIYer all you need is patience!
+If you are, there’s no reason not to get your kid in on the act as well with these 11 DIY Projects that Kids Can Dig their Little Hands Into!
+And even if you have TWO LEFT THUMBS (LIKE ME) you don’t need to be a Martha Stewartesque type to get down and dirty as a DIYer all you need is patience!

 #1 Painting projects are lots of fun with kids.
 It’s not dangerous, you have all kinds of drop cloths and other safeguards down, and they feel they are doing real adult work, being wholly trusted.
 It’s creative and relaxing slapping new color on.
 Some few caveats for handling it better, but on the whole, a fun experience ending in home improvement.

 #2 Cleaning out too-small clothes and too-juvenile toys for yard sale and donation to charity.
 Can’t fit in new stuff without unloading the old!

 #3 Starting a compost heap.
 This is so great for recycling efforts.
 Kids learn what can be productively decomposed in a reasonable manner, and can watch how it works.

 #4 Planting together.
 It’s just digging in the dirt!
 Grow zinnia, cosmos, and nasturtium.
 This kit comes with 3 flowerpots, peat pellets, garden labels, and a garden shovel.
 It also comes with 6 paints, 2 brushes, and a sticker sheet so kids can decorate each pot.
 National Geographic Flower Garden Growing Kit